Here’s What to Do With Overripe Peaches Instead of Throwing Them Out

 It’s so sweet and ripe inside its soft, fuzzy, reddish-golden skin.
 So juicy and dripping with nectar.

 So good.
 Call me biased, but I will argue that a really good peach offers an unbeatable fruit-eating experience.
 Nothing against apples, oranges and the like, but a good peach stands on its own.

-Unfortunately, like certain rock bands, peaches can go south pretty quickly.
+Unfortunately, peaches can go south pretty quickly.
 Before you know it, your perfectly firm, luscious peach has turned soft, bruised and mushy.
 Past its prime, it’s too far gone to enjoy it the way you normally would.

 Stop right there.
 Don’t do it.
 Don’t you throw those peaches away.

 Of course, it’s better to store your food so it stays fresh as long as possible.
 But those mushy peaches don’t need to go to waste.
 You can still save all of that yummy, nutritious deliciousness.
 Low in saturated fat and cholesterol, peaches are packed with vitamins and minerals.